-All GASB statements up to No. 86 were reviewed for applicability to the community colleges.
+All GASB statements up to No. 91 were reviewed for applicability to the community colleges.
 Implementation status and applicability information are provided below.
 Consultation with your external auditor and/or the THECB is appropriate concerning treatment of any statements outside this manual.
-GASB Statements 72, 73, 76, and 79, which were implemented in FY2016, have been included below for your reference.